kendru/learn-cljs/content/section-3/lesson-19-mastering-data-with-maps-and-vectors.md

 - Define a vector with several elements at the REPL
 - Use `get` to retrieve the element at a specific index
 - Use `assoc` to update the element at a specific index
 - Try using the `merge` and `dissoc`, functions on the vector.
 Do the results surprise you?

 ## Working With Nested Data

 In any but the simplest of programs, we will need to work with nested data at some point.
 The analytics application that we are considering in this chapter is a good example, since we have events nested inside pageviews, which are in turn nested inside sessions, which themselves are nested inside users.
 Using only the functions we have seen so far would be intractable at best.
 We will now turn our attention to several functions that allow us to work with nested data.

 ### Drilling Down With get-in

 We have seen the `get` function a number of times for accessing a specific element in a map or a vector.
 It has a cousin, `get-in`, that is used for setting values that are nested deeper inside a data structure.
 Instead of supplying a single key for the value to get out, we supply a sequence of keys that will be looked up in turn.
 We can think of this sequence as a _path_ to the data that we are interested in.
-It is like a roadmap for the computer to follow to locate the data to retrieve.
+It is like a road map for the computer to follow to locate the data to retrieve.
 For instance, to get the first pageview of the first session of some user, we could use something like the following:

 ```clojure
 (get-in user [:sessions 0 :pageviews 0])